benoitc/gunicorn/docs/source/signals.rst

 .. _signals:

 ================
-Signals Handling
+Signal Handling
 ================

 A brief description of the signals handled by Gunicorn.
-We also document the signales used internally by Gunicorn to communicate with the workers.
-With the exception of TTIN/TTOU the signals handling match the behaviour of `nginx
+We also document the signals used internally by Gunicorn to communicate with the workers.
+With the exception of TTIN/TTOU the signal handling matches the behaviour of `nginx
 <http://wiki.nginx.org/CommandLine>`_.

 Master process